moorthyrahul/Ascend_Huawei/README.md

    - No GPU implementation for the operation

-   This option only works when your tensorflow is not GPU compiled.
-Since tensorflow is GPU supported the value of `allow_soft_placement` (True or False) does not make a difference.
+   This parameter only works when tensorflow is not GPU compiled.
+Since our tensorflow supports GPU, the value of `allow_soft_placement` (True or False) does not make a difference.
 This applies even if the device is set as CPU.
 Therefore, we observe no major difference in batch time.

    **Results:**